|API documentation||.NET API reference documentation|

 - LINQ provider support for OrderBy() or OrderByDescending()

 IndexingPolicy to support Order By

-If you have existing code that provisions collections with a custom indexing policy, then your existing code will need to be updated to support the new IndexingPolicy class.
+If you have existing code that provisions collections with a custom indexing policy, then your existing code needs to be updated to support the new IndexingPolicy class.
 If you have no custom indexing policy, then this change does not affect you.

-- Support for partitioning data by using the new HashPartitionResolver and RangePartitionResolver classes and the IPartitionResolver
+- Added support for partitioning data by using the new HashPartitionResolver and RangePartitionResolver classes and the IPartitionResolver.

 - GA SDK

 Release & Retirement dates

 Microsoft provides notification at least 12 months in advance of retiring an SDK in order to smooth the transition to a newer/supported version.

 New features and functionality and optimizations are only added to the current SDK, as such it is recommended that you always upgrade to the latest SDK version as early as possible.